A Very Important Day

 A) Many people have learned the oath of citizenship.

-C) Becoming a citizen is a very important event.
+B) Becoming a citizen is a very important event.

-D) Most Americans have come from somewhere else.
+C) Most Americans have come from somewhere else.

 • 14.
 The characters in this selection become citizens by having an American court issue an order because_____.

-A) they do not speak English
+A) they do not have much money

-B) they are not old enough
+B) they do not speak English

 C) they were not born in America